nsv777/docker-udpxy/README.md

 # docker-udpxy
-udpxy container based on alpine:latest
+Based on alpine:latest
+Default port is 1234